Christopherfrommaine/Obsidian/Notes/MIT/Meeting Notes/Disability.md

 - Accommodations
 - What I need to do
 - Info about finding supports
+	- OFFICE HOURS
+	- tutors

 # Meeting Notes

 TSR2
 Student Support Services

+10 clubs reasonableat office hours, saw "No questiojns, but DAS told me to show up"

+Request letters at start of each semester.
+New system: "Accomodate".
+Generated and sent to profs Follow up and ask if profs have recieved letters and say that I will be using accomodations.
+Follow up again before a test

+2nd week of sept - tentative meetign
+Wed 10th,
+5-104